-Treatment for dry eyes
+At-home treatments for dry eyes

 Protect your eyes from dry conditions

-Take a breather from screens
+Take occasional breaks from screens

-We know – screen time is a necessity these days.
-But too much time spent staring at a computer or phone screen means less time blinking, which can really strain your eyes.
+We know screen time is necessary these days.
+But too much time spent staring at a computer or phone screen means significantly less time blinking, which can really strain your eyes.

-Looking for more information about dry eye?
+Looking for more information on dry eye disease?